hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 ~~~
 {: .language-python}

-This is an example of a rule that has dependencies that are targets of other
+This is an example of a rule with dependencies that are targets of other
 rules.
 When Snakemake runs, it will check to see if the dependencies exist
 and, if not, will see if rules are available that will create these.
 If such
 rules exist it will invoke these first, otherwise Snakemake will raise an